-The Sacramento and San Joaquin Drainage District ceased levying assessments in the late 1930s as a large number of properties were sold for delinquent assessments.
-This degraded the value of the bonds to the point that they had to be greatly discounted.
-This experience was so difficult for the Sacramento and San Joaquin Drainage District that the State Reclamation Board concluded the assessment authority would no longer be used.
-The Sacramento and San Joaquin Drainage District effectively halted operations at this time, though it was-and still is-authorized under the California Water Code.
+Although the Sacramento and San Joaquin Drainage District is documented in the California Water Code, code revisions would be necessary to cover new district boundaries, add authority for paying ongoing obligations, and other necessary amendments.
+The Sacramento and San Joaquin Drainage District ceased levying assessments in the late 1930s as a large number of properties in the district were sold for delinquent assessments.
+This degraded the value of bonds to the point they had to be discounted.
+This experience was so difficult for the State Reclamation Board (now the CVFPB) that it concluded the assessment authority would no longer be used.
+While the State Reclamation Board stopped using the assessment authority specified for the district, the authority itself remains authorized in the California Water Code.

 If reutilized, the Sacramento and San Joaquin Drainage District would resume assessments to fund capital and ongoing management activities.
-Because the funds would come from the Central Valley, this mechanism would have a strong nexus as it would become another source for local cost shares, augmenting existing assessments and other local sources.
+Because the funds would come from the Central Valley, this mechanism would have a strong nexus; it would become another source for local cost shares, augmenting existing assessments and other local sources.